Chart Color Schemes

 Corio - Lovely Banks is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Corio - Lovely Banks, as per the latest Census evaluation, 91.5% of dwellings were houses, with the remaining 8.5% comprising semi-detached homes, apartments, and other dwelling types.
-This compares to Non-Metro Vic.'s figures of 84.6% houses and 15.4% other dwellings.
-The home ownership rate in Corio - Lovely Banks was 30.6%, with mortgaged properties at 32.0% and rented dwellings at 37.4%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Vic.'s average of $1,712.
-The median weekly rent in the area was $280, compared to Non-Metro Vic.'s $335.
-Nationally, Corio - Lovely Banks' mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Corio-Lovely Banks' dwelling structure, as per the latest Census, consisted of 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 84.6% houses and 15.4% other dwellings.
+Home ownership in Corio-Lovely Banks was at 30.6%, with mortgaged dwellings at 32.0% and rented ones at 37.4%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Vic.'s average of $1,712.
+Median weekly rent in the area was $280, compared to Non-Metro Vic.'s $335.
+Nationally, Corio-Lovely Banks' mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing